クルクミン

 46. Murugan, Pidaran, and Leelavinothan Pari; "Antioxidant effect of tetrahydrocurcumin in streptozotocin-nicotinamide induced diabetic rats."; Life sciences; vol. 79,18; 2006; 1720-8;

-47. Novelli, M., et al; “Metabolic and Functional Studies on Isolated Islets in a New Rat Model of Type 2 Diabetes.”; Molecular and Cellular Endocrinology; Elsevier; 20 Apr.
+47. Novelli, M., et al; "Metabolic and Functional Studies on Islets in a Isolated Rat Model of Type 2 Diabetes."; Molecular and Cellular Endocrinology; Elsevier; 20 Apr.
 2001;

 50. James, Philip E., et al; "Vasorelaxation by Red Blood Cells and Impairment in Diabetes."; Circulation Research; 12 Feb.
 2004;